varnish/Varnish-Cache/doc/sphinx/users-guide/vcl-saint-and-grace.rst

 Grace mode
 ~~~~~~~~~~

-When several clients are requesting the same page Varnish will send
+When several clients are requesting the same page, Varnish will send
 one request to the backend and place the others on hold while fetching
 one copy from the back end.
 In some products this is called request
 coalescing and Varnish does this automatically.

 If you are serving thousands of hits per second the queue of waiting
 requests can get huge.
-There are two potential problems - one is a
+There are two potential problems.
+One is the
-thundering herd problem - suddenly releasing a thousand threads to
+"thundering herd" problem -- suddenly releasing a thousand threads to
 serve content might send the load sky high.
-Secondly - nobody likes to
+Secondly -- nobody likes to
 wait.
 To deal with this we can instruct Varnish to keep
 the objects in cache beyond their TTL and to serve the waiting
 requests somewhat stale content.